College ice hockey: World War I aftermath

-Surviving the Depression
+Great Depression

 While college ice hockey flourished in the 1920s the Great Depression did have an impact on the game in the '30s.
 Most schools that had established programs made the effort to keep their teams going but some less-acclaimed teams like Pennsylvania or Columbia decided that ice hockey wasn't worth the cost.
 Some of the smaller schools like Rensselaer had no choice but to suspend their programs as they did not have the resources that a Harvard or Yale did.
 After the first half of the 1930s, however, the depression lessened and schools were able to found or restart their programs.
 The game continued to expand west with the addition of Gonzaga, USC, UCLA and others, however, none of the Pacific-coast teams would make it to the 1950s.

 World War II hiatus

-As had happened during the first world war, the majority of universities suspended their ice hockey teams during World War II.
+As was the case during World War I, the majority of universities suspended their ice hockey teams during World War II.
 Most of teams that were active just prior to the U.S.' entry played during the 1942–43 season but were mothballed afterwards.
 There were notable exceptions such as Yale and Dartmouth, who continued to play through the duration of the war, but many teams returned to the ice for an abbreviated 1945–46 season.
 One benefit to college hockey that resulted from the war was the G.I.
 Bill which helped returning servicemen pay for a college education.
 With a much larger student body and a resulting influx in cash, colleges were more able to afford to support an ice hockey team.

 NCAA tournament

-By 1947 college ice hockey was still a regional sport, being localized in the northeast and northern Midwest (with a few exceptions) but despite the low number of teams playing, the NCAA finally instituted a national tournament.
+By 1947, college ice hockey was still a regional sport, being localized in the northeast and northern Midwest (with a few exceptions) but despite the low number of teams playing, the NCAA finally instituted a national tournament.
 At the start the tournament invited two participants from the two regions: east and west.
 The east region was loosely defined as any college east of the Pennsylvania-Ohio border with all other teams being lumped into the west region.
 The tournament was held at the Broadmoor World Arena for the first ten years.
 Partially due to a lack of competition, Michigan was invited to participate in each of the first ten tournaments and won six National Championships in that time.